-Why Marxism and Christianity need each other (Part 2): René Girard and the implications for capitalism and communism
+The following text continues the investigation begun in: Why Marxism and Christianity need each other (Part 1): René Girard and the implications for capitalism and communism

 Capitalism and the scapegoat mechanism